Waupun in Fond du Lac County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1975 by the Waupun Historical Society.
 (Marker Number 120.)

 Location.
 43° 38.258′ N, 88° 43.852′ W. Marker is in Waupun, Wisconsin, in Fond du Lac County.
 Marker can be reached from North Madison Street (County Highway M) 0.4 miles north of East Main Street (State Highway 49), on the left when traveling north.
+Marker is in Shaler Memorial Park.
 Touch for map.
-Marker is in Shaler Memorial Park.
 Marker is in this post office area: Waupun WI 53963, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Clarence Addison Shaler (within shouting distance of this marker); Carnegie Library (approx. 0.4 miles away); Auto Race (approx. ¾ mile away); Horicon Marsh (approx. 4.3 miles away); The Raube Road Site First House Site in Dodge County, Wisconsin (approx. 9½ miles away); Bernard R. "Bunny" Berigan (approx. 10.4 miles away); Sisson’s Peony Gardens (approx. 12.2 miles away).
+Clarence Addison Shaler (within shouting distance Carnegie Library (approx. 0.4 miles away); Auto Race (approx. ¾ mile away); Horicon Marsh (approx. 4.3 miles away); The Raube Road Site (approx. 6.4 miles away); First House Site in Dodge County, Wisconsin (approx. 9½ miles away); Bernard R. "Bunny" Berigan (approx. 10.4 miles away); Sissons Peony Gardens (approx. 12.2 miles away).
 Touch for a list and map of all markers in Waupun.

 More about this marker.
 This is a Wisconsin Registered Landmark – Number 120.